that food is far too important to be thrown away into landfills.

 My favorite way to reduce food waste is leftover day.
 It usually happens on a weekend afternoon, and during football season, it turns into a fun way to make the most creative variety of nachos for the game!

-© 2024 Make Food Not Waste.
-All rights reserved.
-EIN: 85-3423759.
+© 2025 Make Food Not Waste.

-Made with love by Modish Creative Co
+This website was made with love by Modish Creative Co.